 One might alternatively consider other reactions involving the other mono-isotopic elements:

-As we have seen, the use of other compounds with multi-isotopic elements is also possible, but if such elements are also in the product T, the weights would be complicated by possible changes in isotopic ratios during the reaction, which would need to be measured and allowed for.
+As we have seen, the use of other compounds with multi-isotopic elements is also possible, the weights would be complicated by possible changes in isotopic ratios during the reaction, which would need to be measured and allowed for.

 These considerations suggest that this way of determining the weight of electrons is probably feasible with readily available equipment and materials.